garrettburnett/CLSTR/README.md

 Delay Designer Plugin

-A chain delay VST/AU allowing users to edit an array of delays based on gain.
+A chain delay VST/AU allowing users to edit an array of delays based on the following effects:

-Effects for each delay chamber:
 -Volume
 -Pan
 -Pitch